 TRICARE is a health care program of the United States Department of Defense Military Health System.
 TRICARE provides civilian health benefits for military personnel, military retirees and their dependents, including some members of the Reserves.
 TRICARE Prime is a managed care option with an assigned primary care manager (PCM) who provides most of your care and obtains referrals for specialty care.
 Members must use network providers.
 If using non-network providers, members must have an authorized referral in place prior to accessing care.
 TRICARE Standard is a fee-for-service plan available to all beneficiaries (except active duty service members).
 Members may visit a non-network provider using the Standard option and will pay higher cost shares.
 Members may visit a network provider using the Extra option and will pay lower cost shares.
 Referrals are not required, but members may need preauthorization for some services.

 Part of Cook Children's Promise is to serve the health care needs of every child in our community.
 Sometimes this means lending a helping hand by providing charity care or financial assistance to eligible needy patients.
 The key qualifications for charity care and/or financial assistance include children who:

 These financial options are available to children who are admitted to Cook Children's Medical Center on an emergency basis and do not have the resources to pay for the services.
 We may also assist families whose children are in current treatment and require financial assistance with other aspects of a child's care which might include such things as lodging, transportation, etc. This is done on a case-by-case basis and only after all other sources of assistance have been explored and/or exhausted.
 All charity or financial assistance will be granted, if qualified, without regard to gender, race, creed, color or national origin.
 Our primary goal is care for the child.

-To learn more about the charity care and financial assistance offered through Cook Children's and/or to apply for assistance, click here.
+Learn more about the charity care and financial assistance offered through Cook Children's

 Cook Children's is not an authorized provider, nor do we accept Care Credit.